eshamow/raddis-pltw/README.md

 1. On the lab computer
     * click Start
-    * point to All Programs
-    * point to Accessories
-    * point to Windows PowerShell
+    * in the search bar type "PowerShell"
-    * right-click Windows PowerShell, and select Run As Administrator
+    * right-click the top search result, "Windows PowerShell", and select Run As Administrator
 2. Run the following command

         powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('http://git.io/vBcA7')"